Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Abstract

 \section{Abstract}

-\emph{Adversarial patch attacks} that inject arbitrary distortions within a bounded region of an image, can trigger misclassification in deep neural networks (DNNs).
+{Adversarial patch attacks} create adversarial examples by injecting arbitrary distortions within a bounded region of the input to fool deep neural networks (DNNs).
 These attacks are \emph{robust} (i.e., physically-realizable) and \emph{universally} malicious, and hence represent a severe security threat to real-world DNN-based systems.

-This work proposes \sysname, a two-stage technique to detect \emph{and} mitigate robust and universal adversarial patch attacks. {We first observe that patch attacks often yield large influence on the prediction output in order to dominate the prediction on \emph{any} input, and \sysname is built to expose this behavior for effective attack detection.
-For mitigation, we observe that patch attacks corrupt only a localized region while the remaining contents are unperturbed, based on which \sysname leverages \emph{GAN-based image inpainting} to synthesize the semantic contents in the pixels that are corrupted by the attacks, and reconstruct the ``clean'' image for correct prediction.}
+We propose \sysname, a two-stage technique to detect {and} mitigate robust and universal adversarial patch attacks.
+We first observe that adversarial patches are crafted as localized features that yield large influence on the prediction output, and continue to dominate the prediction on {\em any} input. \sysname leverages this observation for accurate attack detection with low false positives.
+Patch attacks corrupt only a localized region of the input, while the majority of the input remains unperturbed.
+Therefore, \sysname leverages generative adversarial networks (GAN) to perform localized attack recovery by synthesizing the semantic contents of the input that are corrupted by the attacks, and reconstructs a ``clean'' input for correct prediction.

-We evaluate \sysname on four diverse datasets and show that it achieves superior performance and significantly outperforms four leading defenses. \sysname can further defend against physical-world attacks, attacks that target diverse classes, and adaptive attacks.
-Our code is available at \url{https://github.com/DependableSystemsLab/Jujutsu}.
+We evaluate \sysname on four diverse datasets spanning 8 different DNN models, and find that it achieves superior performance and significantly outperforms four existing defenses. {We further evaluate \sysname against physical-world attacks, as well as adaptive attacks. }